pgillich/ESP4S2/README.md

 The aim of this project is giving microcontroller control into hands of kids.
 The solution is inspired by [A4S](https://github.com/damellis/A4S) and [Firmata](https://github.com/firmata/protocol).
 Scratch or RoboRemo can be used as user interface.
 ESP4S2 is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).

 ESP8266 is a cheap microcontroller with built-in WiFi (SoC).
 See [IoT for $10](https://prezi.com/j9xhibnr7qbj/iot-for-10/) to execute a "Hello, World!" example.
-There are a lot of variants, examples are optimized for [WeMos D1 mini](https://www.wemos.cc/product/d1-mini.html).
+There are a lot of variants, below examples are optimized for [WeMos D1 mini](https://wiki.wemos.cc/products:d1:d1_mini).

 Hardware instructions for WeMos D1 mini and tank example are described at [instructables.com](http://www.instructables.com/id/Controlling-LEGO-Tank-by-ESP8266-With-Scratch-or-R/):
 ![Controlling LEGO Tank by ESP8266 With Scratch or RoboRemo](https://cdn.instructables.com/FI2/M1QL/IU9US0HZ/FI2M1QLIU9US0HZ.MEDIUM.jpg)